FAIRmat-NFDI/pynxtools-stm/docs/tutorial/reader-tutorial.md

-# Know more about reader
+# Know More About Reader

 !!! warning "Work in progress"